-Chicago Booth understands the importance of leadership training.
+Chicago Booth understands the importance of developing leaders beyond their business acumen and technical expertise.
 We developed one of the first experiential leadership programs for full-time students at a major business school in 1989 under the guidance of Harry Davis, Roger L. and Rachel M. Goetz Distinguished Professor of Creative Management.
-After two decades of successful programming, Booth launched the Effective Leadership program (now titled Leadership Development) in the summer of 2009, tailored for the Evening and Weekend Booth MBA students.
-The program is built on a few guiding principles:
+Now called Leadership Exploration and Development (LEAD), the LEAD course is the only required class across all of the Booth MBA Programs.

 Leadership Exploration and Development (LEAD)

 LEAD starts during LAUNCH – a 3-day program that connects students to the Booth community, and establishes a foundation for lifelong learning, growth and engagement.